 Major Growing Areas

 Ginger is grown in all over the country but wet and intermediate zones are major growing areas.
-Total cultivated extent in 2007 was 6000 ha and Kurunagala, Kandy, Gampaha, Colombo and Kegalle were main growing areas.
-In the western province ginger is largely grown as an inter crop with coconut and as a home garden crop.
+Total cultivated extent in 2019 was 1838 ha.
+Kurunagala, Kandy, Gampaha, Colombo and Kegalle Districts are main growing areas. ginger is largely grown as an inter- crop with coconut and as a home garden crop.
+Total production in 2019 was 13785 Mt.

-Several local and imported varieties are grown in Sri Lanka in large scale.
-Local ginger – Rhizomes are small and the fibrous flesh is some what ash white in color.
-Ginger taste and aroma is comparatively higher than other species.
-Largely used for beverages.
-Chinese ginger – Rhizomes are large with watery flesh.
+Chinese ginger – Rhizomes are large in size with watery flesh.
 Flesh is pale yellow in color.
-The taste and aroma is low.
+The Pungency and aroma is low.
 Largely used for pickles.
 Rangoon ginger- Rhizomes are medium in size and with well spreaded finger rhizomes.

 Soils and Climatic needs